AeroSim-CFD/stl2lnas/README.md

 Some of the known limitations are:

 - It cannot "derefine" triangles, this is, increase the size of triangles.
+This limits the STL resolution, because its triangles cannot be smaller than the minimum possible area.
-- It can only divide triangles by area, not considering its angles, which may disturb points distribution.
+- It can only divide triangles by area, not considering its angles.
+This may disturb points distribution.
-- It can only convert binary STL
+- It can only convert binary STL files